-The onTAP Boundary Scan / JTAG Test Development System includes all of the necessary JTAG software tools you need to develop and run comprehensive and reliable onTAP tests, delivering robust JTAG solutions.
-With over 2 dozen CAD netlist readers, a built-in netlist merge tool, and ProScan – the graphical boundary scan test debug environment – the onTAP Development system will speed up your project development time, and keep costs under control.
-These tools enable you to quickly and easily develop, run, and debug JTAG tests ranging from single JTAG chain applications, to multiple JTAG chain applications with multi-die modules, merged sub-assemblies, and multi-drop configurations. onTAP can accommodate unlimited JTAG circuit size.
+The onTAP Boundary Scan / JTAG Test Development System includes all the necessary JTAG software tools you need to develop and run comprehensive and reliable onTAP tests, delivering robust JTAG solutions.
+With over 2 dozen CAD netlist readers, a built-in netlist merge tool, and ProScan – the graphical boundary scan test debug environment – the onTAP Development system will speed up your project development time and keep costs under control.
+These tools enable you to quickly and easily develop, run, and debug JTAG tests ranging from single JTAG chain applications to multiple JTAG chain applications with multi-die modules, merged sub-assemblies, and multi-drop configurations. onTAP accommodates unlimited JTAG circuit size.

 Familiar notebook style pages organize and guide the input of essential test information enabling onTAP’s ATPG to build high fault coverage tests with pin-level diagnostics and comprehensive test reports.
 Then, run tests and access the graphical ProScan debug screen, built-in netlist browser, and test reports whenever you want to review them.

 Some Highlights of onTAP Boundary Scan / JTAG Test Development include: